rsmaller/carg/README.md

 The usage message will show if arguments `myInt` or `myString` are not given values by the user.

 ### Arguments That Override Program Control Flow
-To specify arguments that make the program do something entirely different, primarily running a single function and then terminating, call the `argumentOverrideCallbacks()` function.
+To specify arguments that make the program do something entirely different, primarily running a single function and then terminating, call the `carg_override_callbacks()` function.
 This function accepts the argument count, argument vector, flags, and function pointers associated with them.

 For example, to declare arguments for a help-displaying function and another random helper function:

 ```
-argumentOverrideCallbacks("-h -r", &help, &randomHelperFunction);
+carg_override_callbacks("-h -r", &help, &randomHelperFunction);
 ```

 This function should be called before any other arguments are set.